PennyHow/PyTrx/docs/GetStarted.rst

 In this example, we will calculate glacier flow velocities from Kronebreen, Svalbard, using PyTrx's sparse feature-tracking method.
 The sparse feature-tracking method using corner feature detection to identify coherent features on the glacier surface, and then tracks them between image pairs using Optical Flow.

-We will derive glacier velocities from a subset of time-lapse images from the 2014 melt season, which can be found `here <https://github.com/PennyHow/PyTrx/tree/master/PyTrx/Examples/images/KR2_2014_subset>`_, using the `Kronebreen camera 2 environment data file <https://github.com/PennyHow/PyTrx/blob/master/PyTrx/Examples/camenv_data/camenvs/CameraEnvironmentData_KR2_2014.txt>`_.
+We will derive glacier velocities from a subset of time-lapse images from the 2014 melt season, which can be found in the `PyTrx GitHub repository <https://github.com/PennyHow/PyTrx/tree/master/PyTrx/Examples/images/KR2_2014_subset>`_, using the `Kronebreen camera 2 environment data file <https://github.com/PennyHow/PyTrx/blob/master/PyTrx/Examples/camenv_data/camenvs/CameraEnvironmentData_KR2_2014.txt>`_.
 This example can be found in `KR_velocity1.py <https://github.com/PennyHow/PyTrx/blob/master/PyTrx/Examples/KR_velocity1.py>`_.

 Let's firstly import the PyTrx modules we need.